 Even though the Vikings didn’t stay in Britain, they left a strong mark on society – we’ve even kept some of the same names of towns.
 They had a large settlement around York and the Midlands, and you can see some of the artefacts from Viking settlements today.

 Top 10 facts

 - The Vikings are also called Norsemen, and came from Scandinavia.

 - They spoke Norse, which had an alphabet made up of characters called runes.

 - They travelled over the sea in longships, which are long, narrow wooden boats that could be sailed in both deep and shallow water.

 - The Vikings left their homeland because they were looking for better places to farm than the kind of terrain that Scandinavia had.

-- The Vikings first attacked Britain in 787 AD, but didn’t start to invade and settle here until 793.
+- The Vikings first attacked Britain in 787 AD, but didn’t start to invade and settle in the British Isles until 793.

 - In 878, King Alfred the Great defeated the Vikings in battle and had them sign a treaty saying they had to keep to their own land in England – this section of land was called Danelaw.